ad-freiburg/pfaedle/README.md

 file which contains exactly the data needed to calculate the shapes for the input GTFS feed and the input configuration.

-This can be used to avoid parsing (for example) the entire world.osm on each run.
+This can be used to avoid parsing (for example) the entire `planet.osm` on each run.

 ## Debugging